asmz/dotfiles/README.md

 # dotfiles

-This is the unfinished repository permanently.
+The repository is a long journey.

 ## Usage